 Antique Persian Rugs are Craftsmanship From More Than 80 Years Ago.
 An Antique Persian Rug has an indescribable essence that must be seen up close and in person to be experienced.

-Like a trusted family member who shares the timeless wisdom of their lives, these Antique Persian Rugs, all aged more than 80 years, were made with a sort of superior craftsmanship and cared for by individuals who understand that dedication to the craft is worth preserving.
+Like a trusted family member who shares the timeless wisdom of their lives, these Persian rugs, aged over 80 years, were made with superior craftsmanship and cared for by individuals who understand that dedication to the craft is worth preserving.

 The quality, which could almost be described as age-defying, is an immediate attention grabber as these rugs, each tightly woven by master craftsmen, show a tradition that extends past any one person, a testament to skill and storytelling that live on in these Antique Persian Rugs that last well past 80 years.

 How Old Does a Persian Rug be Considered Antique or Vintage?